systerel/S2OPC/README.md

 Run OPC UA Compliance Test Tool (UACTT: tool available for OPC foundation corporate members only):
 - Run toolkit server example with long timeout parameter in build/bin/ directory: ./toolkit_test_server
 - Run the UACTT tests using the UACTT project configuration file acceptances_tests/Acceptation_INGOPCS/Acceptation_INGOPCS.ctt.xml

+## Licenses

+Unless specifically indicated otherwise in a file, S2OPC files are licensed under the GNU AFFERO GPL v3 license, as can be found in `agpl-3.0.txt` OPC UA Stack code generated with the OPC foundation code generator tool (UA-ModelCompiler) is distributed under the OPC Foundation MIT License 1.00
+The mbedtls library is also distributed under the Apache 2.0 license.

+## Commercial support

+Commercial support is available on demand for custom development and maintenance support.
+Contact: contact@systerel.fr